mishave/AlgaeBRIQ/vhausAlgaeSoftware/README.md

 # Vhaus.Tech Algae Body
 Body of electrical hardware to go with the brain software.
-Electrical design based in Eagle.
-Mechanical design based in Fusion 360.
+Software design based in Visual Studio Code Using Arduino and RaspberryPi 4.

 *WORK IN PROGRESS*

-## Electrical Design
+## Software
 ### Setup
-- Clone openag-body repo
+- Clone vhausAlage repo
 - Point eagle program directories at corresponding vhausAlgae repo

 ### Projects